anesthetice/Sulmo/models/README.md

 ### ./models

-GGML models are stored here
+GGML models should be stored in this directory